Skip to main content

 Long term disability coverage shouldn’t be confused with short term disability insurance (also called STD), which is often provided by employers as a mandatory or voluntary benefit.
 STD typically has a much shorter elimination period and is only for temporary disabilities, typically replacing up to 60%-80% of your income for 3-6 months (and rarely more than a year) or until you can get back to work.

-LTD is similar in that it's designed to replace your income, but it is for longer term and even permanent disabilities.
-Sometimes coverage is offered as a workplace benefit, but it is frequently purchased as an individual policy.
-LTD plans are designed to provide a lasting source of income – through retirement if needed – and each policy is a legally binding contract with an insurance company that defines the following items:
+LTD is similar in that it's designed to replace your income, but it is for longer term, and even permanent disabilities caused by illness or injury.
+These policies are designed to provide coverage for extended periods, often spanning several years, depending on the specific terms of coverage.
+Sometimes plans are offered as a workplace benefit, but it is frequently purchased as an individual policy.
+LTD plans can help provide a lasting source of income — through retirement if needed — and each policy is a legally binding contract with an insurance company that defines the following items:

 • The benefit: The amount of money you can get each month you can't work if you qualify for benefits.